Cartan projections of some non-reductive subgroups and proper actions on homogeneous spaces: Abstract

 \section{Abstract}

-Kobayashi [\textit{Duke Math.\ J.}\ (1992)] gave a necessary condition for the existence of compact Clifford--Klein forms in terms of Cartan projections and noncompact dimensions of reductive subgroups.
-We extend his method to nonreductive subgroups, and give some examples of homogeneous spaces of reductive type that do not admit compact Clifford--Klein forms by comparing Cartan projections and noncompact dimensions of reductive subgroups with those of nonreductive subgroups.
+Kobayashi [\textit{Duke Math.\ J.}\ (1992)] gave a necessary condition for the existence of compact Clifford--Klein forms in terms of Cartan projections and non-compact dimensions of reductive subgroups.
+We extend his method to non-reductive subgroups, and give some examples of homogeneous spaces of reductive type that do not admit compact Clifford--Klein forms by comparing Cartan projections and non-compact dimensions of reductive subgroups with those of non-reductive subgroups.